fabioformosa/quartz-manager/README.md

 # HOW IT WORKS
-Quartz Manager can either coexist, in your project, with your existing instance of Quartz or it can import itself the Quartz dependency.
+Quartz Manager can either coexist with your existing instance of Quartz or it can import itself the Quartz dependency.

+In the first case, Quartz Manager is compatible with Quartz v2.3.x .
+Quartz Manager creates and configures its own instance of Quartz Scheduler and it manages only the jobs and the triggers created through it.
+Your other jobs and triggers, running in the existing quartz instance, are out of the scope of Quartz Manager.

-In the latter case, Quartz Manager speeds up the setup of a new project, configuring the Quartz Scheduler and protecting the API and the UI with an authentication model based on [JWT](https://jwt.io).
-You can, for instance, enable the Quartz persistance with a database, without knowing how to do it in details.
+In the latter case, in which there isn't an existing quartz instance, you can rely on Quartz Manager to speeds up the setup of a Quartz instance, with a persistent storage also, if you need.
+Futhermore, if you started a bare project from scratch, just to run scheduled jobs, Quartz Manager comes with the option to enable an security layer to protect the API and the UI access with an authentication model based on [JWT](https://jwt.io).

 **FEATURES**
 * You can schedule a [Quartz Simple Trigger](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/tutorial-lesson-05.html) which allows you to start a job now or in a specific date-time and to set it as recurring job with a certain time frequency, in a unlimited way or, alternatevely, limited on the number of fires or within a certain end date.